YoMA II Study

-- Participate in 12 free weekly yoga classes with an experienced instructor
+- Participate in 12 free weekly yoga classes with an experienced instructor;

 You may be eligible if you:

-- Are at least 18 years old
+- Are at least 18 years old;

-- Have chronic low back pain
+- Have chronic low back pain;

-If you have any further questions or difficulty completing the survey, please call us at (415) 514-8445 for more details.
+Please call us at (415) 514-8445 for more details.